 Do I need a car in Fuerteventura?

-Do I need a car in Fuerteventura?
-Introduction
+Should I rent a car in Fuerteventura?

 On first impressions, Fuerteventura is a barren windswept island where the major resorts are all quite far apart from each other.
 This might naturally make it look like the sort of place where a hire car looks all but essential.

 Please note that Carornocar.com is currently being revised and updated in preparation for the Summer 2022 (northern hemisphere) tourist season.

 We do not intent to include detailed covid information, nor do we intend to suggest hiring a car, just because public transport might still have a mask requirement.
 Our advice will be based on the same criteria we've always used, ie whether or not you can get a better travel experience, or at least a better value one, by choosing not to hire a car.

 Fuerteventura is in car rental price band: 2/10 (1 = cheapest car rental location)

 General comment - based on price alone, is it worth renting a car in Fuerteventura?